-Student Assessment.
+Student assessment.
 Wallace Community College requires a comprehensive assessment of students upon admission to the College and prior to enrollment in associate degree or certificate programs.
-All first-time students are assessed in the areas of English, mathematics, reading, and basic computer skills through administration of the ASSET® or COMPASSTM and placed at the appropriate level as indicated by the assessment results.
-Students who are not satisfied with their placement in assigned developmental courses may retake the ASSET® or COMPASSTM exam.
-Students will be given a different version of the test.
-Students must pay \$8 to retest whether they take one, two, or three portions of the test.
+All first-time students are assessed in the areas of English, mathematics, reading, and basic computer skills through administration of the ASSET® or COMPASSTM and SAM Challenge and placed at the appropriate level as indicated by the assessment results.
+Students who are not satisfied with their placement in assigned developmental courses may retake the ASSET®, COMPASSTM, or SAM Challenge exam.
+Students will be given a different version of the tests.
+Students must pay \$8 to retest on ASSET® or COMPASSTM whether they take one, two, or three portions of the test.
+Students must pay \$10 to retest on the SAM Challenge exam.
 Students may retest only once in a three-year period, and testing must be completed in one session.
 Students testing into developmental courses must remain in those courses unless they satisfy requirements by retesting.
 Test scores are valid for a three-year period.

-After three years, scores become invalid, and students must retest at no cost.
+After three years, scores become invalid, and students must retest.
+There is no charge to retest if scores are invalid.